Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with advanced ovarian cancer every day, AdvancedOvarianCancer.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with advanced ovarian cancer every day, AdvancedOvarianCancer.net brings you frequent articles, points of view and advice from health leaders and experts.

 At the age of 37 while trying to start a family, Vicki was diagnosed with stage 3A Granulosa Cell Tumor (GCT) Ovarian Cancer.
 Since that time she has become a true advocate for her own health, as well as helping to empower fellow survivors and thrivers in the cancer community.
 Read more.